30 Mar What Happened When I Used a Dodgy Sales Method on My Depression

 My Daily Mood Boost List:

-3. Write a gratitude list.
 Like attracts like, so I must force myself to acknowledge the positives.
+I use The Five Minute Journal app on my phone.

 To Remember When Feeling Down:

-1. Everything passes.
 The Happiness Trap suggests that we should view feelings like the weather: sometimes it’s sunny, sometimes it’s rainy.
-It’s natural, and there is no need to freak out.
-(Unless of course your life is at risk, in which case, ask for help!)
+It’s natural to not be happy all of the time, and there is no need to freak out.

-I will most likely have days of feeling sad and low again, and that’s fine.
+I’ll most likely have days of feeling sad and low again, and that’s fine.
 I know that if I just focus on the simple activities on my list and take it a day at a time, my mood will eventually lift again.
-I might not become the next Madonna or Tiger Woods, but I will be happy.
+I might not become the next Madonna or Tiger Woods, but I will be ok.